FriendsOfTYPO3/tea/Documentation/Index.rst

 :Description:
-   This TYPO3 extension is an example of best practices in continuous integration and automated code checks, also Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit.	writing unit and functional tests for Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit.
+   This TYPO3 extension is an example of best practices in continuous integration and automated code checks, also Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit, writing unit and functional tests for extensions for TYPO3 CMS using PHPUnit.

 :Keywords:
    tea, ci, continousintegration, gitlab, githubactions, actions, tests, functional, unit